kelu124/echomods/include/AddMyLogs.md

 * Other: working on a bibtex repo
 * Found out [Columbia Open Ultrasound](https://github.com/ColumbiaOpenSourceUltrasound) : just genius.
 Interesting AFE at https://github.com/ColumbiaOpenSourceUltrasound/Analog_Frontend .

-* Brainstorm for @senjak information design:
+* @todo Brainstorm for @senjak information design:
   * Main branch (on GH) - sync'ed from matty folder
     * Presentation (on dmn.org as a static page)
     * Sources